 Which air conditioner is the most efficient?

-Heat pumps can offer the most efficient way to heat and cool your home by using external sources such as air, water, or temperatures in the ground.
-Many residents that go this direction for their air conditioning save substantial amounts on their electricity or natural gas energy bills.
+Heat pumps can offer the most efficient way to heat and cool your home by using external sources such as air, water, or ground temperatures.
+Many residents who use heat pumps for their air conditioning save substantial amounts on their electricity or natural gas energy bills.
 Dual fuel or geothermal heat pumps are two options to consider.

 What is the electric cost to run an air conditioner daily?